 Basics and importance of ventilation

 Ventilation systems have been around for thousands of years.
 As early as 2650 BC It is proven that the Egyptians built the first ventilation system to supply the pyramid of Cheops with air.
-Even then, people recognized the benefits of healthy indoor air: less tiredness, better concentration and generally greater wellbeing.
-The British natural scientist Stephen Hales set another milestone in ventilation technology: in 1740 the concept for a ventilation system was created, which is still used today in almost all ventilation areas in a further developed form.
+Even then, people had recognized the benefits of healthy indoor air: Less tiredness, better concentration and generally greater wellbeing.

 Ventilation systems in comparison - the inVENTer-Check